I have recently been trying to find a brick wall for my current machine to crash into the front first.

 The level I choose was the first level ‘induction’, choosing to start the benchmark the moment I gained control of the player once he and his comrades got out of the drop pod.

 One thing you will notice is there is barely any difference between different graphics settings in terms of FPS apart from the obvious lack of eye candy at low settings.
 It’s only when I start cranking up the Super Sampling at EXTRA settings and Just Playable tests that we start to notice a real drop in frame rates.

 While you might be looking at the Just playable settings and thinking you would rather not risk it potentially lagging out your gameplay, let me say that I didn’t even notice the FPS drop.

 Maybe this is because I have for a large part only ever played Call of Duty on consoles which are notorious for delivering a 30FPS gaming experience.

 For me with everything maxed out, HBAO+ and 4x Super Sampling the game was perfectly playable, enjoyable and quite frankly visually mind-blowing.

-ASUS have always delivered a quality end product for the consumer and this graphics card is no exception demolishing reference design framerates and everything this game has been able to throw at it.
+ASUS has always delivered a quality end product for the consumer and this graphics card is no exception demolishing reference design framerates and everything this game has been able to throw at it.

 Rebuilt from the ground up to operate and look as different to AMD’s reference model as possible, the ASUS DirectCUII 290x OC is an absolute monster of a card for those of you who dont have the money to shell out on a new sLI Nvidia GTX980 set-up, delivering stunning visuals and smooth gameplay the ASUS 290X is a serious contender for those of you looking for a high-end video gaming card without breaking the bank.